Mrgnnn8/COMP4037_CW2_visualisation_dashboard/README.md

 ## Data

-he dataset (`final_nhs_full.csv`) is a cleaned and consolidated version of the NHS HES Primary Diagnosis 3-character files, spanning 1998–2023.
-Raw data is publicly available from NHS Digital.
+The dataset (`final_nhs_full.csv`) is a cleaned and consolidated version of the NHS HES Primary Diagnosis 3-character files, spanning 1998–2023.
+Raw data is publicly available.

 ## Features